SeaQL/sea-streamer/README.md

 ### Stream

-A stream consist of a series of messages with a timestamp, sequence number (known as offset in Kafka) and shard id (known as partition in Kafka).
+A stream (it's actually a topic in Kafka) consist of a series of messages with a timestamp, sequence number (known as offset in Kafka) and shard id (known as partition number in Kafka).
+A message is uniquely identified by the (shard id, sequence number) pair.

 The stream can be sought to a particular timestamp or sequence number.